 4. Master the art of pivoting: In tango, it's customary for men to navigate the dance floor while women dance around men, often resulting in men relying on static steps.
 However, by integrating pivots into your movements to enable agile and fluid turns around the woman, your lead will truly shine.

 5. Engage your torso and hips: Most men don't rotate their torso and hips very much when dancing.
 If you can engage your torso and hips more, your leading will reach a higher level.
 The rule of tango is that your torso must always face your partner, no matter which side of you she is on or moving to.
-The competence to swivel the torso and hips helps the man to maintain good connection with the woman and enhances his ability to use his torso to lead her.
+The competence to swivel the torso and hips helps the man to maintain good connection and enhances his ability to use his torso to lead the woman.

 6. Use a variety of rhythms:Most men dance too fast and in a monotonous speed.
 If you slow down the pace and use a variety of rhythms, your dance will stand out.
 Pause and slow motion are to dance what punctuation is to writing.
 They make the dance more expressive and interesting.